JZMNE/NS-Birth-and-Death-Rate-Viz/README.md

 The visualization consists of a line chart showing the birth and death rates over time, with the option to toggle between rates for males, females, or both sexes.
 There is also a table showing the actual rates for each year and sex.

 # Development :chart_with_downwards_trend:
 This project was developed using SQL, Power BI, Excel.
-The `NSBirthDeathProject.pbix` files can only open on Power BI apps
+The `NSBirthDeathProject.pbix` files can only open on Power BI.

 To modify or extend the project, simply edit the source files in `NSBirthDeathProject.pbix`.